Associate Director of Legislative Affairs - Office of Policy and Legislative Affairs (OPLA)

 CLOSE DATE: Open until filled

-As Associate Director in the Office of Policy and Legislative Affairs (OPLA), incumbent serves as principal liaison for the Executive Office of the Mayor (EOM) and Executive agencies to the Council and between EOM and Executive agencies on legislative and policy matters related primarily to Housing.
-In particular, the incumbent will work with and on behalf of an assigned cluster of agencies to help formulate Executive policy positions, legislative proposals, and respond to inquiries and requests from the EOM, Council of the District of Columbia, City Administrator, Federal and District Government agencies, special groups, etc.
+As Associate Director in the Office of Policy and Legislative Affairs (OPLA), incumbent serves as principal liaison for the Executive Office of the Mayor (EOM) and Executive agencies to the Council and between EOM and Executive agencies on legislative and policy matters.
+In particular, the incumbent will work with and on behalf of an assigned cluster of agencies within designated issue areas to help navigate the legislative process at the Council of the District of Columbia.
+In addition, the incumbent will work closely with assigned agencies to formulate Executive policy positions, legislative proposals, and respond to inquiries and requests from the EOM, Council of the District of Columbia, City Administrator, Federal and District Government agencies, special groups, etc.

 DUTIES AND RESPONSIBILITIES

 - Oversees and coordinates the flow of information and documents between the EOM, agencies, Council, and other stakeholder groups concerning specific legislative and policy matters.